 If things are too difficult at the start, you can opt to sleep on the floor on a separate mattress instead of the same bed.
 That physical separation can break the first barrier and make things easier later on.

 Once you know how to make your child sleep in his own bed, the later progress is pretty much a cakewalk.
-Sleeping alone does not give him the confidence but it will help him to become strong and independent in future too.
+Sleeping alone does not just give him confidence but it will help him to become strong and independent in future too.
 So, develop this habit in your child soon.

 Also Read: Sleep Terror in Toddlers & Kids